Sherman Lewis Faculty Profile

 This site seeks to be the most efficient and comprehensive of all sites on the web for researching international comparisons.

-The site, developed with help from CSUEB graduates, has statistics evaluating national performance for the United States and eleven advanced democracies on child welfare, competitiveness, crime, economy, environment, gender equality, greenhouse gases, health, housing, human development, income distribution, international aid, military, population, rule of law, sexual health, technology, teen pregnancy, transportation, treaties, voting, and work and leisure.
-It includes sources, links, notes, and options to contact us via email.
+Developed with help from CSUEB graduates, the site has statistics evaluating national performance for the United States and eleven advanced democracies on child welfare, competitiveness, crime, economy, environment, gender equality, greenhouse gases, health, housing, human development, income distribution, international aid, military, population, rule of law, sexual health, technology, teen pregnancy, transportation, treaties, voting, and work and leisure.
+It includes sources, links to related articles, notes, and options to contact us via email.
 The site is continually updated.

 Links